GabrielMalakias/GabrielMalakias.github.io/_posts/2021-11-15-software-evolves-an-experience-guided-by-results.md

 *"O(N) describes an algorithm whose performance will grow linearly and in direct proportion to the size of the input data set."*

 Taking that into consideration, once the app have 61 devices it no longer able to run the solution in one minute and our solution will be invalid.
-Furthermore, based on my experience I can enumerate a few others like:
+Furthermore, based on my experience I can enumerate a few others issues like:

 1. If a single device returns an error or the app crashes, the devices which were not checked yet will have wait until the next period to be processed;
 2. Given that the solution sequential, its impossible to distribuite the load across different instances, pods or threads;